 - c.
 Click OK to close the Configuration Properties dialog box. - d.
-Select File > Close to close the Scope properties dialog box. - 13.
-Connect the blocks as shown in the figure below. - 14.
-Rename the signal names into the scope as shown in the figure below: Convert, Reinterpret and Growth.
+Select File \rightarrow Close to close the Scope properties dialog box. - 13.
+Connect the blocks as shown in the next figure. - 14.
+Rename the signal names into the scope as shown in the following figure: Convert, Reinterpret and Growth.